mcibique/vue-testing-examples/README.md

 ### Router

-If there is a logic in your router config (e.g. `beforeRouteEnter`), test this logic in unit tests.
-If the same logic uses a store, mock it too.
+If there is logic in your router config (e.g. `beforeRouteEnter`), test this logic in unit tests.
+If the same logic uses a store, mock it.
 Everything else should be mocked as well.
 Routing between components should be tested in integration tests in smart components or in E2E tests.

 |What            |Test type  |shallow/mount|Service calls|API calls|store      |router     |
 |----------------|-----------|-------------|-------------|---------|-----------|-----------|